imanidev/pong_game/README.md

 - The computer paddle at times will appear to be "stuck" to the top of the board

-- The computer paddle get "shaky" when moving up and down the board

-- Due to the random velocities set for the ball, the ball will move very slowly when it hits the paddle
+- Due to the random velocities set for the ball, it can move very slowly at times when it hits the paddle

 ## Future Features
 - Add sound effects to the game
-- Create high score board
+- Create a high score board
-- Add classic terminal theme
+- Add light/dark mode

   ---
-  #### **Appreciation**
+  #### **Special Thanks**
-  Thanks Jenna for your helpful suggestions towards the game.
+  Thank you Jenna and Christian for your helpful suggestions towards the game.
 I really appreciate it!